 Paying off debt, budgeting, costly travel mistakes, money saving tips and more.

-Couple Money — Here’s the dilemma for many people — if you diligently and effectively pay off your debt, you won’t have any money left to save.
+Couple Money — Here’s the dilemma for many people — if you are diligently and effectively paying off debts, you won’t have any money left to save.
 And if you don’t have a little nest egg for emergency situations, you take on more debt once one occurs.